Kiran7007/Interview-Preparation/docs/kotlin.md

 }
 ```

-can execute CPU work on different worker threads.
+- `Dispatchers.Default` can execute CPU work on different worker threads.

-But:
+- But:

 ```kotlin
 async(Dispatchers.Main) {